DataPro-M/perfectVideoCapture/README.md

 # Perfect RTSP video capture

-RTSP video capturing using:
+### RTSP video capturing using:
-* Redis
+* Redis : As a shared memory frame buffer storage
-* OpenCV
-* Thread
+* OpenCV: As a RTSP stream reader
+* ffmpeg-python: As a key frame writer
+* Thread: Threaded video capture and writer